SounaVR/slstatus/README.md

 sudo make install
 ```

-Now you can use `ln -sf` to a folder in your PATH and add it to your startup file once you're done configuring it.
+Now you can use `ln -sf` the slstatus script to a folder in your PATH and add it to your startup file once you're done configuring it.

 ### Editing the config 🎨